 - Something that is completely new and addressing an issue (Amazon-ish)

 This is were we separate the men from the boys.
+You can indeed attract affiliate success rather than frantically pushing offers in front of people.

 Here’s a sports analogy.